April 9, 2018

 For the second straight year, U.S. junior players who are looking to play college tennis will have a chance to show off their skills in front of college coaches in the USTA All-American College Combine.
 Here is more information on the event:

 What: The USTA All-American College Combine scouting event is designed to give U.S. junior players exposure, knowledge and data to help in their college recruitment.
 The Combine will feature fitness and agility testing, off-the-court programming and a singles ‘Shootout’ tournament that will award its boys’ and girls’ champions a main-draw wild card into a future USTA Pro Circuit $15,000 event.

-Where: The USTA National Campus at Lake Nona in Orlando, Fla.
+Where: USTA National Campus at Lake Nona in Orlando, Fla.

-The USTA All-American College Combine is the latest initiative through which the USTA aims to help American juniors maximize their exposure as they work to earn college scholarships.
+The USTA All-American College Combine is an initiative through which the USTA aims to help American juniors maximize their exposure as they work to earn college scholarships.

 The USTA also provides exclusive opportunities for American collegians to earn pro wild cards through collegiate competition, compete on the USTA Collegiate National Team, earn grants for playing in professional tournaments and enroll in Professional Tennis Management programs at select colleges.